SafeMath¶

 - Reward / fee accumulations.

-- Anywhere your application semantics treat overflow as a bug, not as modular arithmetic.
+- Anywhere application semantics treat overflow as a bug rather than as modular arithmetic.

 Skip when:

-- You're computing slot derivations, hashes, or bitwise mixing — wrap is the desired behavior.
+- Computing slot derivations, hashes, or bitwise mixing, where wraparound is the desired behavior.

-- You're inside a tight loop where every gas counts.
+- Inside a tight loop where every gas unit counts.

 Example¶